MicrosoftDocs/sql-docs/docs/connect/odbc/dsn-connection-string-attribute.md

 ### SQL_COPT_SS_CEKEYSTOREDATA

 Communicates with a loaded keystore provider library.
 See Controls transparent column encryption (Always Encrypted).
 This attribute has no default value.
-See [Custom Keystore Providers](custom-keystore-providers.md) for more information.
+For more information, see [Custom Keystore Providers](custom-keystore-providers.md).

 | Attribute Value | Description |
 |-|-|